Saturday Video: Défis Kayak Race, Guadeloupe

 People like Englishman Peter Bray.

-His 1st attempt in 2000 didn’t go so well, but he eventually become the first person to complete the journey traveling against the current from west to east.
+His 1st attempt in 2000 didn’t go so well, but he eventually becomes the first person to complete the journey traveling against the current from west to east.

 People like Hungarian Gábor Rakonczay.

 He’s trying to accomplish the feat right now, sailing east to west in an attempt to become the first person to ever make the trip completely alone without the aid of any logistical support.